TORONTO METROPOLITAN UNIVERSITY

 - Lecture material (course topics, examples etc.)

-- Offline coursework (reading material, assignments, watch prerecoded videos, self-organized group meetings etc.)
+- Offline coursework (reading material, assignments, watch prerecoded videos (where applicable), self-organized group meetings etc.)

 Course Content